 MAKING THE SWITCH FROM PAPER CHECKS TO ELECTRONIC DISBURSEMENTS

 The team identified eliminating paper restitution checks as an opportunity to increase their level of service to crime victims, while simultaneously reducing costs to taxpayers.
-Their discussions eventually led them to CourtFunds, Rapid Financial Solutions’ electronic payment disbursement solution for courts and justice systems.
+Their discussions eventually led them to CourtFunds, an electronic payment disbursement solution for courts and justice systems.
 York County was already using the platform to pay jurors for their service, so it was a natural fit.

-Although it took a few months to get all the restitution recipients switched over to CourtFunds cards, Winters said her account representatives at Rapid Financial Solutions were with her every step of the way.
+Although it took a few months to get all the restitution recipients switched over to CourtFunds cards, Winters said her account representatives were with her every step of the way.

 Now, the new system is saving the department hours of work, not to mention the cost of printing and mailing all those paper checks.
 An internal audit revealed operational savings of over $80,000 per year.